 A recall procedure was introduced in the UK in 2015.
 It only applies to Members of Parliament and was a response to the MPs’ expenses scandal that occurred in the run up to the 2010 General Election.
-This briefing describes the operation of recall in the UK and outlines the background to its introduction
+There are currently no plans to extend recall to other elected officials

 MPs can be recalled only under certain circumstances: